 The main innovation in this product is the fermented nature of the branched chain amino acids, which makes them easier for your body to process and digest.
 In other words, you get a greater benefit from the same dose of BCAAs.

 Aside from leucine, valine, and isoleucine (provided at a 2:1:1 ratio), the only other ingredient is sunflower lecithin, which helps prevent clumping when you mix it into a protein shake.
-Because of its simplicity and advanced formulation, it’s a clear winner.
+It’s simply a great pick.

 If you hate the taste of BCAA powder, Optimum Nutrition offers the best solution with its mega-sized BCAA capsules.
 Each capsule has 500 mg of branched chain amino acids in a 2:1:1 leucine:isoleucine:valine ratio, and the only other ingredients are cellulose, magnesium stearate, and gelatin.